 Alcohol use by a student is illegal and poses a serious threat to the well-being of the student as well as the well-being of the entire school community.
-Drug and alcohol use will not be tolerated during school hours, on school property, or at any school-sponsored activity or event during or after school hours.
-Students who violate the school policy on use, possession, sales or distribution may be subject to disciplinary action as set forth in the Student Handbook.
-When determining possible alcohol use or intoxication by a student during the school day or at a school-related function the safety of the student is the primary concern.
-An assessment of a student's suspected alcohol use may be aided by the use of a breath alcohol-testing device which indicates the presence or absence of alcohol.
+Drug and alcohol use will not be tolerated during school hours, on school property, or at any school-sponsored activity or event during or

-I. Procedure at School-Sponsored Dances and Proms:
+I. Procedure at School-Sponsored Dances and Proms (9-12):